 Meanwhile, Landers Superstore and Fisher Supermarket close early in order to disinfect their space.
 Most of the grocery stores are also making sure to disinfect their shopping carts and shelves.
 The use of personal protective equipment is also being strictly implemented for shoppers to reduce further risk of transmission.

 Power Plant Mall’s Marketplace has been accommodating 30 customers at a time to make sure that social distancing is practiced.

-Online grocery shopping has also been carried out to make shopping easier and lessen the density of people coming into the establishments.
+Online grocery shopping has also been pushed to make shopping easier and lessen the density of people coming into the establishments.
 WalterMart and Landers for instance offer same-day deliveries even before the quarantine was enforced.

 Shoppers also play a part in streamlining grocery operations.
-There are a number of precautions that must be taken to ensure your safety as well as those of the staff and fellow customers.
+There are a number of precautions that must be taken to ensure their safety as well as those of the staff and fellow customers.
 Proper use of personal protective equipment like masks is recommended, although hoarding is highly discouraged.
-If you need to cough or sneeze, cover your mouth or sneeze or cough into your elbows.
+If you need to cough or sneeze, cover your mouth and sneeze or cough into your elbows.

 Practicing social distancing is also a proven way to minimize the transmission of bodily fluids.
 You can also opt for contactless options like mobile wallets to avoid skin-to-skin contact.

-When it comes to sharing information online, always be vigilant about fake news in order to stop the spread of unnecessary fear and panic.
-The Philippine General Hospital recently released a statement on the rumors that have been spreading regarding contracting COVID-19 from grocery shopping.
+When it comes to sharing information online, always be vigilant about fake news to stop the spread of unnecessary fear and panic.
+The Philippine General Hospital recently released a statement on rumors that have been spreading regarding contracting COVID-19 while grocery shopping.

-A basic and fundamental rule for all grocery shoppers: Wash your hands and make sure to always sanitize.
+A basic and fundamental rule for all grocery shoppers: Wash your hands and always sanitize.
 It’s everyone’s responsibility to be careful and cautious to avoid contracting the virus or spreading it to others.